Daniela Múñoz Gallegos

 Daniela Múñoz Gallegos (born 30 January 1984) is a Mexican former tennis player.

 Múñoz Gallegos has career-high WTA rankings of 328 in singles, reached on 8 October 2007, and 280 in doubles, achieved on 14 September 2009.
 She won four singles titles and 21 doubles titles at tournaments of the ITF Women's Circuit.

 Playing for Mexico Fed Cup team, Múñoz Gallegos has a win–loss record of 14–14.

-She made her WTA Tour main-draw debut at the 2010 Abierto Mexicano Telcel in the doubles event, partnering Ximena Hermoso.
+She made her WTA Tour main-draw debut at the 2010 Abierto Mexicano in the doubles event, partnering Ximena Hermoso.